Hlo415/Practice_Course/chapter2.md

 ```

 --- type:NormalExercise lang:r xp:100 skills:1 key:b2a65d2d17
-## More movies
+## Digging Deeper into the Drama category

-In the previous exercise, you saw a dataset about movies.
-In this exercise, we'll have a look at yet another dataset about movies!
+In the previous exercise, you saw a histogram graphed for counts of Films.
+In this exercise, we'll have a look at the Drama category !

-A dataset with a selection of movies, `movie_selection`, is available in the workspace.
+A dataset with a selection of movies, `film`, is available in the workspace.

 *** =instructions
-- Check out the structure of `movie_selection`.
+- Check out the structure of `film'.
 - Select movies with a rating of 5 or higher.
 Assign the result to `good_movies`.
 - Use `plot()` to  plot `good_movies$Run` on the x-axis, `good_movies$Rating` on the y-axis and set `col` to `good_movies$Genre`.